A reader says she can't pay for both. Which one should she choose?

 That’s certainly the case for your student loans.

-One of my personal missions is to tell every college graduate about the seven solutions to solve your problems with student debt.
-Five of them are programs from the federal government, each designed to ease your monthly payments so you could lead a productive life.
+One of my personal missions is to tell every college graduate about the options you have to solve your problems with student debt.

-For you, Julie, there may be something even better: student loan forgiveness.
+For you, Julie, there may be something even better: student loan forgiveness for teachers.

 Depending on how long you’ve taught, the type of loans you have, and what you earn, you might be able to have your loans wiped out.
 Why?
 Because the federal government wants to encourage certain professions such as nurses, teachers, and firefighters.